exercism/gleam/exercises/shared/.docs/debug.md

 # Debug

 When a test fails, a message is displayed describing what went wrong and for which input.
-You can inspect arbitrary values in your program by passing them to the `debug` method (avaiable at `exercism/test_runner`).
+You can inspect arbitrary values in your program by passing them to the `debug` method.
 This will capture the values and show you the output.